GoodLuckTrying/romhacking-resources/README.md

 ## General ROM Hacking Websites
 - **[Romhacking.net](https://www.romhacking.net/)**: A central hub for ROM hacks, patches, and tutorials for various retro games.
-- **[Nexus Mods](https://www.nexusmods.com/)**: A popular platform for modding, primarily for PC games, but also supports some console game hacks.
 - **[RomHack Plaza](https://romhackplaza.org/)**: A community-driven site for sharing and discovering ROM hacks and modding resources.
 - **[ROMhack.ing](https://romhack.ing/)**: A resource hub offering tutorials, tools, and support for ROM hacking and game modding.
 Still a WIP.
 - **[Vimm's Lair](https://vimm.net/)**: A site focused on retro gaming resources, including game guides, emulators, romhacks, and information about game preservation.
 - **[NEO Source](https://neo-source.com/index.php)**: Focused on development of FinalBurn Neo, an emulator for arcade/console games.
 Also categories to discuss MAME.
+- **[Nexus Mods](https://www.nexusmods.com/)**: A popular platform for modding, primarily for PC games, but also supports some console game hacks.
+- **[Game Banana](https://gamebanana.com/)**: Mods, Tutorials, Sprays, Works In Progress, Sound Mods and more for video games.

 ## General Patchers
 - **[Mod64+](https://github.com/Admentus64/Patcher64Plus-Tool)**: A tool designed for applying patches to many ROMs, enhancing compatibility and features like Redux.